abdi388/multi-os-soc-lab/README.md

 - manual auditctl rules are the fastest way to test functionality
 - audit logs confirm real system activity at syscall level
 - troubleshooting is a core part of Linux security monitoring

+---

+## 🪟 Windows Sysmon Monitoring (Continuation of SOC Lab)

+Following the Linux auditd investigation, I extended the lab into a Windows environment using Sysmon to capture and analyze endpoint-level events.
+This allowed me to compare Linux audit logging with Windows telemetry in a unified SOC workflow.

+The goal of this phase was to:
+- Enable Sysmon logging on Windows VM
+- Generate controlled system events
+- Analyze logs using Event Viewer / tooling
+- Correlate activity between Linux and Windows systems